-In its inaugural year, the GET Prize will be awarded at three levels (Primary School, Middle School, High School) in the amount of $333.
+The GET Prize will be awarded at three levels (Primary School, Middle School, High School) in the amount of $333.
 At the Primary level, the prize may be given to a teacher for global learning activities, while at the Middle School and High School levels, prizes will be awarded to individual students.

 A panel, consisting of members of the GEBG Curriculum Working Group, will select GET Prize recipients.
 Honorable Mentions will also be provided in the form of a certificate.
 The due date for GET Prize submissions is December 1, 2018.
 The criteria for the 2018 GET Prize is as follows